yaochu21/bookstack-submit/README.md

 ## bookstack-submit
 A frontend window to streamline page creations using a [bookstack](https://github.com/BookStackApp/BookStack) api.
-Deployed with backend project [bookstack-process](https://github.com/yaochu21/bookstack-process)

 <a href="https://effulgent-swan-b11fbe.netlify.app" target="_blank">Demo</a>